Urban-Meteorology-Reading/UMEP-Workshop/source/GettingData/SUEWS4.rst

 **Activity**

--  Get aquainted with the ERA5 meteorological download tool in UMEP.
+-  Get acquainted with the ERA5 meteorological download tool in UMEP.

--  Get aquainted with the Meteorological Pre-processor in UMEP.
+-  Get acquainted with the Meteorological Pre-processor in UMEP.

--  `Video link <>`__ UNDER PREPARETION
+-  `Video link <>`__ UNDER PREPARATION

 **Constraints**